 CEP 810: Teaching for Understanding with Technology

 Instructors: Nicole Zumpano & Mary Weaver | Fall 2017

-Serving as my introduction to the Master of Arts in Educational Technology (MAET) program, and the first of three required courses in completing my Graduate Certificate in Educational Technology, this course provided me with an overview of foundational topics essential for the MAET course of study.
+Serving as my introduction to the Master of Arts in Educational Technology (MAET) program – and the first of three required courses in completing my Graduate Certificate in Educational Technology – this course provided me with an overview of foundational topics essential for the MAET course of study.
 The course highlighted theories of learning and understanding, essential mindsets for teaching technology and creative uses of technologies for learning.
 Additionally, the course emphasized the importance of maintaining a growth mindset and building my professional learning network (PLN) to continuously improve my professional practice.
 Most notably, the course introduced TPACK (the intersection of technology, pedagogy and content knowledge), a framework for optimal technology integration in teaching, which has consistently resurfaced throughout my graduate coursework.
 Throughout the course, my knowledge and technology integration skills were developed, leaving me equipped to use a wider range of technologies in my work in thoughtful ways.

 CEP 811: Adapting Innovative Technologies in Education